OctopusDeploy/blog/blog/2019-12/build-a-real-world-docker-cicd-pipeline/index.md

 ![](teamcity-build-feature-docker.png)

-Check **Log in to the Docker registry before the build**, choose the connection you created for your project, and click Save:
+Check **Log in to the Docker registry before the build**, choose the connection you created for your project, and click **Save**:

 ![](teamcity-build-feature-add-connection.png)

 ### Add build steps
-Steps 1 to 4 are identical; the only difference is the dockerfile you’ll build.
-Click on the **Build Steps** tab, then click the **Add build step** button:
+Steps 1 to 4 are almost identical; the only difference is the dockerfile you’ll build.
+Click on the **Build Steps** tab, and click the **Add build step** button:

 ![](teamcity-build-add-step.png)